Crohn’s Disease Treatment: Common Medications for Treating Crohn’s

 feeling of a mass or fullness in the lower right abdomen

 Other symptoms can develop, depending on complications related to the disease.
-For example, a person with a fistula, which is an abnormal passageway, in the rectal area may have pain and discharge around the rectum.
+For example, a person with a fistula, an abnormal passageway, in the rectal area may have pain and discharge around the rectum.
 Other complications from Crohn's disease include:

 The cause of Crohn's disease is not known.
 It is likely that there is a genetic component.
 About 20% of people with Crohn's disease have a blood relative with a form of IBD.
 People of Jewish heritage have a greater risk of developing Crohn's.